philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

     UF(uf=[3, 3, 2, 3], unodes=[None, None, None, (0, 1)])

-Question.
-This is the main persistent union find <https://usr.lmf.cnrs.fr/~jcf/publis/puf-wml07.pdf> .
+Question: This is the main thing I think of when I hear persistent union find <https://usr.lmf.cnrs.fr/~jcf/publis/puf-wml07.pdf> .
 How do they compare?

 # Eager E-matching and Smart Constructors

 Another piece that was interesting about the aegraph was that ematching was done at construction time.

-This is reminiscent of the approach of rewriting smart constructors.
+This is reminiscent of the approach of smart constructors that rewrite.

-Very simple dumb constructors for a term represented as tuples might look like this
+Simple dumb constructors for a term represented as tuples might look like this

 ```python
 def const(x : int):